you-dont-need/You-Dont-Need-JavaScript/README.md

 We welcome contributions from the community to make this project better.
 Feel free to fork the repository, make your changes, and submit a pull request.
 Be sure to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

+For detailed guidelines on how to contribute, please refer to our [CONTRIBUTING](CONTRIBUTING.md) file.

 Let's build something great together!